Saddled with a string of gambling debts he cannot pay, the Baron of Santafusca is coerced into selling the family estate to a devious loan-shark.

 Produced by Sandro Ghenzi for Universalia, in association with Cines, the film was shot at Cinecittà in the summer of 1943 but only received its premiere in Rome after the liberation, on the 10th of November 1944.
 The shooting title was Castigo/Penitence.

 Director Ferdinando Maria Poggioli entered the film industry during the sound era, starting out as an editor before directing his first feature, Impressioni Siciliane, in 1931.
 He directed his last film in 1944, before quitting the film industry to become an antiques dealer.
-Unusually open about his homosexuality in a time when it could have destroyed his career, he committed suicide just one year later in 1945.
+Tragically, he committed suicide just one year later in 1945.

 This was not the first attempt at bringing Emilio De Marchi’s novel to the big screen.
 The film had previously been announced under the title Il Cappello del Prete/The Priest’s Hat and was to be produced by the ATA production company, with a screenplay by Mario Bonfantini, Aldo Buzzi and Alberto Lattuada, with Lattuada also taking on directorial duties.
 The project was eventually cancelled.
 (Si Gira, Feb 1942)

 The Priest’s Hat, the original novel:

 Published episodically in 1887 in the appendix of a daily Milanese newspaper ‘L’Italia del Popolo’, The Priest’s Hat, by Emilio De Marchi proved to be an enormous success, selling thousands of copies in the first few months it went on sale in bookshops in a volume of stories collected and curated by the publisher Treves.